sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 impressive compared to what even a crude tool like `h2xs` did for us, is it?
 We still have a long way to go to get our distribution in shape.

 Ah, but `Dist::Zilla` works quite a bit differently than `h2xs`.
-But before we get to that, let's make our module useful by editing the `lib/Greetings.pm` module file that `dzil` generated for us:
+The `new` subcommand we issued doesn't actually build our distribution, it simply set up a directory that will eventually hold all of our distribution builds.
+But before we get ahead of ourselves, let's make our module useful by editing the `lib/Greetings.pm` module file that `dzil` generated for us:

 ```
 sub hw {